Catalog Advanced Search

 Ashlie Tarpley

-Ashlie Tarpley is a consumer financial services attorney who specializes in advising institutions on compliance issues.
-Over the course of a decade, she’s litigated financial services matters, advised large financial institutions, and served as a Senior Counsel in the Consumer Financial Protection Bureau's Office of Supervision Policy.
-Her work has spanned a wide range of areas, including:
+Ashlie Tarpley is an attorney who specializes in financial services law.
+Over the course of a decade, she has litigated financial services matters, advised large financial institutions on compliance, and served as a Senior Counsel in the Consumer Financial Protection Bureau's Office of Supervision Policy.

 This webinar is an introduction to the basic tools and strategies that you can use when pursuing payment after obtaining a judgment.